rlaker/rlaker.github.io/index.md

 ## [Cooking](/cooking)

 Try out my experimental cooking [page](/cooking).
 This is how I catalogue and take notes on recipes from around the internet.
-Created in [Obsidian](https://obsidian.md/) so that ingredients connect to recipes which connect to cookbooks.
+Created in [Obsidian](https://obsidian.md/) so that ingredients connect to recipes, which connect to cookbooks, which connects back to recipes and... you get the idea.

 ## [Publications](/publications)